Skip to main content

 At home, I have a Numark tt-1700 turntable, which I was given by my step-brother.
 It's not my ideal turntable, but for now, it works.
 That's hooked up to a ProJect Phono Box E phono stage.
 To switch between my laptop and the record player I use a JDS Labs OL Switcher, which feeds into a set of Kanto YU powered speakers.

-It's a small/cheap ish setup, which I'm planning on investing a bit more into this year.
-A proper DAC is next on my shopping list, probably from JDS Labs.
+It's a small/cheap ish setup, which I'm planning on investing a bit more into over the next few years.
+A proper DAC is next on my shopping list, probably from JDS Labs, then maybe a ProJect AUTOMAT A1

 On the go, I'm using a pair of Apple Airpods Pro.
-I can take or leave the noise cancellation and the price tag, but the seamless pairing/switching between my phone and laptop is hands down the best feature.
+I can take or leave the noise cancellation and the price tag, but the seamless pairing/switching between my phone/laptop/iPad is hands down the best feature.

 I've still got a pair of Shure SE215s, but I mostly use these with the Playstation so as not to disturb others in the house.